-General conventions The functional specification adheres to the following general conventions:
+General conventions The following API description adheres to the following conventions:

 - Static member functions are called class functions.
 All other member functions are called methods. - Both structs and classes are referred to as classes.
 There is no distinction between both at the API level. - Constant functions with no argument and a return value are called accessors.
 Technically, they are "getters" but since Genode does not have any "setters", accessors are synonymous to "getters".
 Because those functions are so simple, they are listed in the class overview and are not described separately. - Classes that merely inherit other classes are called sub types.
-In contrast to the use of a typedef, such classes are not mere name aliases but represent a new type.
-The type is compatible to the base class but not vice versa.
-For example, exception types are sub types of the Exception class. - Namespace-wide information is presented with a light yellow background. - Each non-trivial class is presented in the form of a class diagram on a blue-shaded background.
+In contrast to type aliases based on using, such classes represent new types.
+The type is compatible to the base class but not vice versa. - Namespace-wide information is presented with a light yellow background. - Each non-trivial class is presented in the form of a class diagram on a blue-shaded background.
 The diagram shows the public base classes and the list of public class functions and methods.
 If the class is a template, the template arguments are annotated at the top-right of corner of the class.
 If the class represents an RPC interface, an information box is attached.
 The methods listed in the diagram can be used as hyperlinks to further descriptions if available.